-Value Your Uniqueness
+Value Your Unique Life Journey

 You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand. -Psalm 16:11

 Roger Crawford was born with shortened arms and legs, and he only had three toes on his shrunken right foot and his withered left leg was amputated later.
 The doctor said Roger suffered a rare birth defect that affects only one out of 90,000 children and he foretold Roger would never be able to walk and live independently.
 However, Roger did not take those as good excuses and stop all his dreams.
 Instead Roger made an opposite choice – he continued to pursue what he loved most, sports.
 He went to college and played tennis, finishing his tennis career with 22 wins and 11 losses, and became a certified teaching tennis professional.
 Also he became a great speaker and tells people what it takes to become a winner in life no matter who you are and where you are right now.
 His path to where he is right now is not smooth but full of obstacles and setbacks.
 Once in a football game, the ball landed in his arms and off he ran as fast as he could on his artificial leg toward the goal line.
 But a guy from the other team grabbed Roger’s left ankle.
 Roger tried to pull his artificial leg but it ended up being pulled off.
 Roger was still standing up and did not know what else to do so he started to hop towards the goal line.
 The referee ran over and threw his hands into air.
 Touchdown!

-Unexpected tragedies in life can make people whine their lot, give up life and dreams, while some exceptional prefer to see their adversity as a new opportunity to blossom by conquering new challenges.
+Unexpected tragedies in life can make some people whine their lot, give up dreams, while some exceptional prefer to see their adversity as a new opportunity to blossom by conquering new challenges.
 Twenty eight-year-old Liao Zhi lost the lower parts of both her legs during the earthquake that struck Wenchuan in May 2008.
 Despite losing her legs, Liao persisted in dancing and she uses prosthetic legs and performs on a big drum.
 She also finished the 2013 Shanghai International Marathon and has been a volunteer to help other earthquake survivors.
 Liao said, "I don't think of myself as a victim of this disaster, that's the real reason I was able to get through this — I didn't have the victim mentality".
 She turned her misfortune to a great fortune, a Christian speaker, giving witness of God’s love and inspiring people to live out their fullest no matter what life throws at them.
 I can list much more people who are less fortunate than you and they still bloomed anyway in life.